Birth and babies

 Perinatal wellbeing

-Pregnancy, and the time following birth, bring emotional, physical, and lifestyle changes.
-Messages from our wider culture and our families & friends can leave us feeling confused and alone.
+Pregnancy and the time following birth can bring emotional, physical, and lifestyle changes.
+Messages from our wider culture, and our families & friends, can leave us feeling confused and more alone.
 Some parents find themselves feeling anxious, overwhelmed and low, or struggling to bond with their baby.
-And everything is compounded by a lack of sleep, changes in our relationships, a difficult birth, feeding challenges, or worries about being a “good parent.”
-Support can also help people who have experienced miscarriage, birth trauma, fertility difficulties, or previous mental health problems.
-Asking for help can make it easier to understand these feelings and reduce the pressure many new parents place on themselves.
+And everything can be compounded by a lack of sleep, changes in our relationships, a difficult birth, feeding challenges, or worries about being a “good parent.”
+For some, there may be experiences of miscarriage, birth trauma, fertility difficulties, or previous mental health problems.
+Accessing support can help us to begin to make sense of what we are experiencing, and can reduce the pressure many new parents place on themselves.

 Meet the Team